Cầu Giấy district

 Cầu Giấy (anglicized as Cau Giay) is an urban district of Hanoi, the capital city of Vietnam.
 It is located roughly to the west of urban Hanoi.
 Cầu Giấy has a unique urban landscape, with new urban developments interlacing old historical artisan villages.
 The most well-known of them is a cluster of Dịch Vọng villages (aka Cốm Vòng 'village') with its popular cốm dessert.

 With a population of roughly 300,000, Cầu Giấy hosts many administrative and corporate headquarters within the Trung Hoà–Nhân Chính urban area.
 Cầu Giấy is also considered to be an education hub of Hanoi due to its high concentration of universities and magnet schools.
 About two-third of Cầu Giấy district's source of income comes from the service sector (mainly from small businesses) and one-third comes from the manufacturing sector.
 The district contains only a few tourist landmarks such as Vietnam Museum of Ethnology, Hà Temple, and Mai Dịch Cemetery.

 Present-day Cầu Giấy district was a rural agricultural area, scattered by a few artisanal villages, and lay within Từ Liêm, a periphery district of Thăng Long city.
 On 22 November 1996, the area was officially split from Từ Liêm and incorporated into a district, taking its name from a nearby bridge also named Cầu Giấy (lit.
 'Paper Bridge').
 Along with other urban districts of Hanoi, Cầu Giấy experienced very rapid urbanization since the 2000s, causing rapid economic development and intense gentrification in the process.
-By the 2020s, Cầu Giấy has ran out of construction land fund.
+By the 2020s, Cầu Giấy had ran out of construction land.